crownshield-sec/soc-portfolio/projects/phishing-triage-01/triage-note.md

   - Review email gateway telemetry for delivery scope and any additional recipients.

 ## Escalation Decision
-- Escalate to Level 2: YES
+Escalate to Level 2: Conditional
-- Reason:
+Reason:
-  - Escalate if user interaction occurred, credentials may be exposed, or indicators show high risk.
+Escalation is recommended if user interaction occurred, credentials may have been exposed, additional recipients are identified, or related phishing activity is observed elsewhere in the environment.

 - Level 2 requested follow-up (if escalated):
   - Review identity sign-in logs for suspicious access.
   - Conduct mailbox rule review and identify any follow-on phishing or persistence attempts.